How to Create and Utilize an Effective Asana Roadmap

 A roadmap in Visor

-Visor is a spreadsheet-inspired workspace that you can use to create truly comprehensive product roadmaps.
+Visor is a project portfolio management tool that you can use to create truly comprehensive product roadmaps.
 When you create a roadmap in Visor, you’re not limited to just one source of project management data.
 Instead, you can pull from multiple sources, sharing data from Asana, Jira, Salesforce, and other tools so that your project roadmap can encompass data from multiple teams.

 There’s also plenty of room for customization.
 You can choose how hierarchies appear, what colors are applied, and most important, what data is shared with whom.
 You can create unlimited views that can be customized for different audiences.